pltrant/GSL-Editor/README.md

 * Auto Indentation
 * Snippets for every GSL command
 * Go to/Peak Definitions (matchmarkers)
-* Matchmarkers view to see every matchmarker within a script and ability to click to go to directly to that line.
+* Outline view to see every matchmarker within a script and ability to click to go to directly to that line.

 ## Setup